Skip to Main Content

 Participates in free college program for pandemic frontline workers.

-- College partners with the State for the new Michigan Reconnect scholarship program.
+- College partners with the State for the new Michigan Reconnect scholarship program for Michigan residents, age 25 or older, for free tuition to pursue an associate degree or skills certificate.

 - Commencement held for both class of 2020 and class of 2021 via a drive-in/drive-thru ceremony.